itspriddle/josh.fail/_posts/2022-06-18-getting-a-new-game-sucks-today.md

 new game, and a soda.

 On that note, I finally grabbed Red Dead Redemption II.
-If it ever finishes installing, I hope it is as good as everyone says.
+If it ever finishes installing, I hope it is as good as everyone says. _Update: it took 80 minutes to install fully._

 A more positive note, some of the better new game memories I have: